rubensm1/infra-aws-cdk/README.md

 Save the final value (`1a2b3c4d-5e6f-7890-1a2b-3c4d5e6f7890` in this example) to be used shortly.

 2. Edit the file `infra/aws/application/constants.py`, updating the general variables and those related to your AWS account and deployment target (development/staging/production).
+In the first three lines (general variables):
+Change the first line (`APP_NAME`) with your project name The second (`REP_DIR`) contains the name of the folder where your project source code will be, but if it is all in the root, leave it blank ("")
-In the first three lines (general variables), if needed, change only the third line (`GIT_REPOSITORY`), which should contain the name of your Git repository.
+On the third line (`GIT_REPOSITORY`), should contain the name of your Git repository.

 Now let’s suppose you want to deploy only to a test/development AWS account.
 In this case, look at lines 5, 6, and 7:
 On line 5, the variable `DEV_VPC_ID` should contain the ID of the VPC where your project infrastructure will be installed.
 Let's suppose it's: `vpc-090bfb252383707aa`